-Environmental quali ty indicator EQC Comments Compliance Toxicants in treated wastewater (TWW) Bioaccumulating toxicants EQG Concentrations of cadmium and mercury in the undiluted TWW stream were below the analytical limit of reporting and ANZECC/ARMCANZ (2000) 80% species protection guideline Non- bioaccumulating toxicants and initial dilution EQG Total ammonia, copper and zinc concentrations exceeded ANZECC/ARMCANZ (2000) guidelines in TWW prior to initial dilution.
-Initial dilution (of 1:568 expected at the LEPA boundary) was sufficient to reduce contaminant concentrations to below the associated ANZECC/ARMCANZ (2000) 99% species protection guidelines.
-Total toxicity of the mixture (TTM) EQG The TTM for the additive effect of ammonia, copper and zinc after initial dilution was 0.38 and below the ANZECC/ARMCANZ (2000) guideline value of 1.0 Nutrient enrichment Chlorophyll-a EQG Median concentration of chlorophyll-a at compliance sites (0.3 μ g/L)
+Environmental quali ity indicator EQC Comments Compliance Toxicants in treated wastewater (TWW) Bioaccumulating toxicants EQG Concentrations of cadmium and mercury in the undiluted TWW stream were below the analytical limit of reporting and ANZECC/ARMCANZ (2000) 80% species protection guideline Non- bioaccumulating toxicants and initial dilution EQG Total ammonia, copper and zinc concentrations exceeded ANZECC/ARMCANZ (2000) guidelines in TWW prior to initial dilution.
+Initial dilution (of 1:91 expected at the LEPA boundary) was sufficient to reduce contaminant concentrations to below the associated ANZECC/ARMCANZ (2000) 99% species protection guidelines.
+Total toxicity of the mixture (TTM) EQG The TTM for the additive effect of ammonia, copper and zinc after initial dilution was 0.38 and below the ANZECC/ARMCANZ (2000) guideline value of 1.0 Nutrient enrichment indicators of increased nutrients Chlorophyll-a EQG Median concentration of chlorophyll-a at compliance sites $(0.3 \ \mu g/L)$ exceeded the 80^{th} percentile of reference site data $(0.2 \ \mu g/L)$

-Environmental quali ity indicator EQC Comments Compliance indicators of increased nutrients exceeded the 80^{th} percentile of reference site data (0.2 μg/L) and algal growth potential Phytoplankton biomass (measured as chlorophyll-a) EQG Chlorophyll-a concentration did not exceed 3 times the median of chlorophyll-a concentration of reference site data, on any occasion during summer monitoring Light attenuation coefficient (LAC) EQG Median light attenuation measured over the summer period at compliance sites did not exceed the 80 th percentile of historical reference site data.
-Periphyton chlorophyll-a EQG Median concentration of periphyton biomass at compliance sites was above the 80 th percentile of reference site data.
-Seagrass health EQS1 Median shoot density fell below the 20 th percentile of reference sites, at site SG4, in two consecutive years (2022 and 2023).
-EQS2 Median shoot density, at all sites in 2023, was greater than the 5 th percentile of the pooled reference site data.
+Environmental quali ity indicator EQC Comments Compliance and algal growth potential Phytoplankton biomass (measured as chlorophyll-a) EQG Chlorophyll-a concentration did not exceed 3 times the median of chlorophyll-a concentration of reference site data, on any occasion during summer monitoring Light attenuation coefficient (LAC) EQG Median light attenuation measured over the summer period at compliance sites did not exceed the 80 th percentile of historical reference site data.
+Periphyton chlorophyll-a EQG Seagrass health EQS1 EQS2 EQS2 EQG Median concentration of periphyton biomass at compliance sites was above the 80 th percentile of reference site data.
+EQS1 Median shoot density fell below the 20 th percentile of reference sites, at site SG4, in two consecutive years (2022 and 2023).
+Median shoot density, at all sites in 2023, was greater than the 5 th percentile of the pooled reference site data.
 The EQS overall is considered exceeded only if both EQS1 and EQS2 are exceeded.
 Because EQS2 was met the EQS was met overall.
 Physico-chemical stressor Dissolved oxygen % saturation EQG Dissolved oxygen saturation in bottom waters remained above 90% saturation at all times.
-Microbial contaminants Thermotolerant coliforms (TTC) EQG Median TTC concentrations (<10 CFU/100 mL) did not exceed 14 CFU/100 mL and less than 10% of samples exceeded 21 CFU/100 mL Algal biotoxins Toxic phytoplankton species EQG No toxic phytoplankton species were recorded in numbers greater than WASQAP trigger values (DoF 2007)